jbreeding/com_manifest2md/README.md

 The final documents are written in MarkDown format.

 1) Install Manifest2md,
-2) Create a 'documentation' directory in your Joomla root,
-3) Choose the Docs Lang, Doc Mode,... in the Manifest2md Component Parameters,
+2) Choose Doc Dir, the Docs Lang, Doc Mode,... in the Manifest2md Component Parameters,
-4) Click Discover Button to scan all you Joomla Installed Extensions,
+3) Click Discover Button to scan all your Installed Extensions,
-5) Create a Category to group some Extensions (ie: 1 Component, 2 Modules, 1 Plugin needed for 1 Application),
+4) Create a Category to group some Extensions (ie: 1 Component, 2 Modules, 1 Plugin needed for 1 Application),
-6) Edit each Extension you want Docs, fill the Form, then publish it,
+5) Edit each Extension you want Docs, fill the Form, then publish it,
-7) Click MakeMD button to generate the documentation.
+6) Click MakeMD button to generate the documentation.
+That all Folks :)

 Manifest2MD makes Documents from .xml files of Published Extensions ...
 Generated with Manifest2MD: